Blog/Ultimate Guide to French Press Coffee for Businesses/French Press Coffee Setup for Offices: A Complete Guide 2026

 How do I handle employees who prefer different strengths?

 Provide a few grind settings and a simple guide: for a stronger cup, use 1:14 ratio; for milder, 1:18.
 Label the station with recommended ratios.
+You can also offer a second press with a different grind size for variety.

 What about decaf or flavored coffee options?

 Absolutely!
 Offer one decaf and one regular bean option.
 Use separate grinders or clean thoroughly between grinds to avoid cross-contamination.
+Flavored beans that are naturally processed (like Ethiopian Yirgacheffe with blueberry notes) are popular.

 💡